Carex divulsa

 Also Grown As: Bush

-Mature Height & Spread: 1-2' x x1-2'
+Mature Height & Spread: 1-2' x 1-2'

-Natural Growth Habit: Mounding, Clumping
+Natural Growth Habit: Arching, Clumping

-Native To: Asia, Africa, Europe
+Native To: Africa, Asia, Europe

 Exposure: Full Sun, Partial Shade